Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 #### How could we get this out to people that might benefit by it.

 So people who had come to me and benefited by the process would invite others that they thought would invite it.
 The next thing I knew, I was traveling around the United States, because word spreads.
 People that I had helped in one community to learn the process, and apply it in their lives would tell people that they knew and other communities, and before I knew it, I was spending much of my life traveling around the United States, to different groups of people who are wanting me to share the process with them.
 In those days, many of the people were concerned with racial relationships.
-They were seeing the cost of racism and wanted to know how nonviolent communication could be supportive in, first of all, helping people liberate themselves from the kind of thinking and cultural learning that contributed to racism.
+They were seeing the cost of racism and wanted to know how Nonviolent Communication could be supportive in, first of all, helping people liberate themselves from the kind of thinking and cultural learning that contributed to racism.
 I was working on that issue with people in many states in the United States, particularly the southern states because, at that time, the country was going through desegregation in the schools and many problems were occurring.
-People were finding nonviolent communication very helpful, both in transforming racist kinds of thinking into thinking which was more respectful of differences and also helps reconcile warring groups within communities on this subject.
+People were finding Nonviolent Communication very helpful, both in transforming racist kinds of thinking into thinking which was more respectful of differences and also helps reconcile warring groups within communities on this subject.

 [20:07]
-**When the word got around about how valuable nonviolent communication was with dealing with racism, began to be invited to work with people who are concerned about sexism.** Here again, found that the process was very helpful in the work that the people were doing in that area.
+**When the word got around about how valuable Nonviolent Communication was with dealing with racism, began to be invited to work with people who are concerned about sexism.** Here again, found that the process was very helpful in the work that the people were doing in that area.

 One of the problems I faced was that working with the people in those areas, racism and sexism, often did not have much money to offer me for providing the help that I was giving them.
 When I was in private practice, I was getting a lot of affluent people coming to me for my services, but just to go out and offer it to people around that would invite me into their community, having heard about it, the initial groups were not very affluent people.